awsdocs/aws-freertos-docs/doc_source/userguide/dev-test-versions-afr.md

 **Test suite versions**
 + FRQ\_1\.5\.0
   + Released 2021\.04\.16\.

-## Earlier IDT versions for FreeRTOS<a name="idt-prev-versions-afr"></a>

-The following earlier versions of IDT for FreeRTOS are also supported\.

 **IDT v4\.0\.1 and test suite version 1\.4\.1 for FreeRTOS 202012\.00 \(uses FreeRTOS 202012\.00 LTS libraries\)**
 + IDT v4\.0\.1 with test suite FRQ\_1\.4\.1 for [ Linux](https://docs.aws.amazon.com/freertos/latest/userguide/freertos/devicetester_freertos_linux_4.0.1.zip)